 Places of Interest in the Neighborhood:

 - Place Paul Verlaine: This square features a decorative 19th-century well sourcing natural spring water.
 Visitors can fill bottles with the very-drinkable water, which is used to fill the art-nouveau style swimming pool just behind the well.
+If you thought ahead and have a swimsuit handy, also feel free to go take a swim in the pool: the entry fee is reasonable.

 - Alsacian Villa: On rue Daviel, Little Alsace and Little Russia are worker's villas built to resemble traditional buildings in Northern France and Russia.
 Their intimate interior courtyards are open to the public during the day.